Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

        -100,    2, -100,    4, -100,    6, -100,    8, -100,   10])
 ```

-A common use-case of this is to mask out `nan` entries with a finite number,
+One common use-case of this is to mask out `nan` entries with a finite number,
-like `0`.
+like `0`:

 ```
 >>> a = np.linspace(-5, 5, 10)